2021–22 Basketball Championship of Bosnia and Herzegovina: Competition format

 Thirteen of fourteen teams joined the regular season, playing with as double round-robin tournament.

 The first five teams joined "Liga 6" along with KK Igokea.

-The last three teams should had been relegated, however KK Bosna and KK Zrinjski remained in the league.
+The last three teams should have been relegated, however KK Bosna and KK Zrinjski remained in the league.

 Playoffs will not be played and team which ends on first place in Liga 6 will be the champion.

 Distribution

 The following is the access list for this season.

 Teams and locations

 Pre-season controversy

 In June 2021, at the end of the 2020-21 season, Igokea, Borac and Spars did not show up to the final tournament due to the disagreements with competition system and schedule.
 As a result, the title was awarded to Široki as a walkover and Igokea, Borac and Spars were fined, and initially relegated to a lower-tier competition.

 On 5 October 2021 the drew was held with 11 participating teams.
 The championship officially began on October 16, but three matches were cancelled because teams from Republika Srpska boycotted the competition because of board's decisions made in June.

 On 19 October the board of the league after appeals decided that Igokea, Borac and Spars will be fined, but not relegated.
 New draw was held and competition continued with 14 teams instead of 11.